johnvo888/kv-assessment/README.md

 I use Terraform for provisioning cloud resources, utilizing the workspace model and variable files (.tfvars) for environment-specific configurations.

+## Note:
+ Route53, Application Load Balancer, and ECR are currently set up manually.
+ TODO: Implement IaC for these resources.

 ### Deployment Process

 To deploy to a specific environment (e.g., "development"):